 - a.
-Competitors who have been scored OCS, UFD or BFD, and their coaches, may listen to the voice recording(s) of the applicable start(s).
-The race officer can be contacted through the race office. - b.
-Where possible video recordings will be made of the start.
-These videos will be made available for competitors to review.
+Where possible video recordings will be made of the start, otherwise voice recordings will be made. - b.
+Competitors who have been scored UFD or BFD, and their coaches, may review the recording(s) of the applicable start(s).
+The race officer can be contacted through the race office.